Garden centre: Notable chains (UK)

 Home improvement retailer B&Q, as well as variety retailers B&M, Home Bargains and The Range have their own garden departments, alongside the main store buildings.

 Western Europe

 In France, garden centres, often referred to as jardineries, are commonly integrated with large agricultural cooperatives.
 Companies like Truffaut and Jardiland dominate the market, offering extensive selections of plants, garden supplies, and home decor.
 French garden centres are also known for their focus on organic products and biodiversity, reflecting the country's emphasis on sustainability.

-Belgium and the Netherlands boast some of the most innovative garden centres in Europe, given their strong horticultural traditions.
-The Netherlands, in particular, is home to cutting-edge centres that incorporate advanced greenhouse technology and hydroponics, alongside vast selections of ornamental plants, bulbs, and seeds.
-Popular names like Intratuin and GroenRijk set industry standards with large, eco-friendly retail spaces.
+Garden centres in Belgium and the Netherlands reflect the region's established horticultural sector.
+In the Netherlands, some centres incorporate greenhouse technology and hydroponics, while also selling ornamental plants, bulbs, and seeds.
+Retail chains such as Intratuin and GroenRijk operate garden centre locations in the Dutch market.

 Southern Europe

 In Italy and Spain, garden centres often showcase plants and materials suited to Mediterranean climates, such as olive trees, citrus plants, and drought-tolerant flora.
 Italian garden centres, like Viridea, often combine traditional plant sales with boutique experiences, featuring cafes and cooking classes using home-grown herbs.
 Meanwhile, Spanish centres, such as Verdecora, emphasise outdoor living trends, including terracotta pottery and furnishings suited to warm climates.

 In Portugal, garden centres are smaller in scale but serve as key suppliers of native plants like cork oak and succulents.
 They often cater to both locals and tourists looking to create sustainable gardens in coastal and arid regions.